lucaslouca/Trains/README.md

 Model representing a town.

 ### `LLRailRoadServiceImpl`
 `LLRailRoadServiceImpl` implements the `LLRailRoadService` interface.
 It makes use of `LLTownMap`.
-Although most of the  functionality in `LLRailRoadServiceImpl` is cascaded to `LLTownMap`, the idea of providing `LLRailRoadServiceImpl` is to separate the functionality between a service system and a map.
+Although most of the  functionality in `LLRailRoadServiceImpl` is cascaded to `LLTownMap`, the idea of providing `LLRailRoadServiceImpl`, is to separate the functionality between a service system and a map.
 That is, `LLRailRoadServiceImpl` could be expanded to support further functionality such as `requestClosingHours()` or `nextTrainDepartureTime()` without the need to modify the `LLTownMap`.